 Ready to get started?
 Click the Guided install button.
-Or, if your account reports data through our EU data center, click EU Guided install.
+Or, if your organization is located in an EU data center, click EU Guided install.

-Our infrastructure agent discovers the applications and infrastructure and log sources running in your environment, and recommends which ones should be instrumented.
+Our guided install discovers the applications, infrastructure and log sources running in your environment, and recommends which ones should be instrumented.
 The install automates the configuration and deployment of each system you choose to instrument.